-In accordance with the legislation for Child Protection under Child Related Work-Education, Trainers and staff need to be aware of their responsibilities as a Trainer to protect students under the age of 18, this includes staff who:
+In accordance with the legislation for Child Protection under Child Related Work-Education, trainers and staff need to be aware of their responsibilities to protect students under the age of 18.
+This includes staff who:

-- Work in schools or other educational institutions (other than universities) is child-related work - Work providing private coaching or tuition to children is child-related work.
+- 1. Work in schools or other educational institutions (other than universities) is child-related work. - 2.
+Work providing private coaching or tuition to children is child-related work.